-Coach Mike Hurley is the Athletic Director at Saint Clement School on Chicago's north side, and is also the Sophomore Team Head Coach at St. Ignatius College Prep in Chicago.
-He oversees all athletic programs at the school,including basketball, flag football, volleyball, cross country, baseball, softball, cheerleading.
-He has been teaching and instructing basketball to youth players around the Chicago area for over 10 years, spending time coaching and administrating school teams, camps and clinics.
-He began coaching at camps and clinics with B.E.S.T. in 2012.
-Coach Hurley's teams have been recognized for their team discipline, sportsmanship and fundamental play.
-In 2015, he was named as a co-chairman of the new Chicago Catholic Youth League, a new 18-school conference which sponsors basketball for Chicago-area Catholic schools.
+Coach Mike Hurley is the Sophomore Team Head Coach at St. Ignatius College Prep in Chicago, and he also serves as the Athletic Director at Saint Clement School on Chicago's north side.
+He has been teaching and instructing basketball to youth players around the Chicago area for over 10 years, spending time coaching and administrating school teams, camps and clinics, including with B.E.S.T.
+Basketball Chicago since its founding in 2012.
+Coach Hurley's teams have been recognized for their team discipline, sportsmanship, and solid fundamental play.
+In 2015, he was named as a co-chairman of the new Chicago Catholic Youth League, a new 18-school conference that sponsors basketball for Chicago-area Catholic schools.

 Coach Hurley started coaching due to the positive impact he experienced from youth coaches while growing up.
 Using the life lessons and instruction he learned from each of them, he enjoys teaching the game of basketball to youth players today, passing along the knowledge and wisdom youth sports has to offer to all participants.

 Coach Hurley is a graduate of Marquette University and St. Ignatius College Prep.
 He is certified as a coach under the Positive Coaching Alliance and Notre Dame Play Like a Champion Today programs.
-He is also working towards his Master's Degree in Sports Industry Management.
+He will also soon complete his Master's Degree in Sports Industry Management from Gerogetown University.

 Drew attended Northside College Prep High School, where he was a 3-sport varsity starter (basketball, baseball and softball) and accomplished numerous academic and athletic achievements, including the school's first Men's Varsity Basketball Conference Championship his senior year.
-Drew went on to Loyola University Chicago for college where he graduated with 3 majors and was selected as the first Asian Commencement Speaker in school history.
-He continued his medical education at Loyola University Stritch School of Medicine, where he received a dual-degree MD/MA in Medicine/Bioethics and Health Policy.
-After medical school, he spent a year in Washington DC working on health policy before starting residency at Advocate Lutheran General Hospital.
+Drew went on to Loyola University-Chicago, where he graduated with 3 majors and was selected as the first Asian Commencement Speaker in school history.
+He continued his medical education at Loyola University-Stritch School of Medicine, where he received a dual-degree MD/MA in Medicine/Bioethics and Health Policy.
+After medical school, he spent a year in Washington, DC, working on health policy before starting his residency at Advocate Lutheran General Hospital.

 Joseph attended college at Northwestern University, where he continued to participate in basketball as the vice-President of the Men’s Club Basketball Team and also led the Chicago Korean Basketball Association to 2nd place in the Korean American Olympics.
-There, he was a psychology and pre-medical major, and an Asian American Studies Minor, while serving as president of Habitat for Humanity, the Asian Pacific American Coalition, resident assistant and worked with the America Reads program.
+At NU, Lee was a psychology and pre-medical major, and an Asian American Studies Minor, while serving as president of Habitat for Humanity, the Asian Pacific American Coalition, resident assistant, and worked with the America Reads program.

-After graduating from Northwestern University, Joseph was a solid participant in the Teach for America program, where he taught for 2 years at Parkside Community Academy as a science teacher and middle school chair on Chicago’s south side.
+After graduating from Northwestern University, Joseph was a solid leader in the Teach for America program, teaching for 2 years at Parkside Community Academy as a science teacher and middle school chair on Chicago’s south side.
 For the successes of his classroom, he was featured in the Chicago Tribune and on CNN.
 Concurrently, he earned a Masters in the Art of Teaching at Dominican University in River Forest, IL.

-Always striving to further his academic pursuits, Joseph enrolled at Rush Medical School, where he is a 2nd year med student pursuing a career in pediatrics.
-He is currently the regional director of the Asian Pacific American Medical Association, founder of Strength in Diversity, part of the Asian American Institute, Northside Alumni Association board member, and also volunteering at Parkside Community Academy.
+Always striving to further his academic pursuits, Joseph enrolled at Rush Medical School, pursuing a career in pediatrics, and he is currently doing his residency at U of Chicago Lurie Children's Hopsital.
+Lee is the regional director of the Asian Pacific American Medical Association, founder of Strength in Diversity, part of the Asian American Institute, Northside Alumni Association board member, and also volunteering at Parkside Community Academy.